-During the current charter term, the student performance by subgroup has increased steadily with little fluctuation amongst our economically disadvantaged students, and English Language learners.
-The students with disabilities subgroup suffered a decline last school year and has performed inconsistently form year to year.
+During the last 3 years of the current charter term, the student performance by subgroup has increased steadily with little fluctuation amongst our economically disadvantaged students, and English Language learners.
+The students with disabilities subgroup suffered a decline during the 2016-2017 school year and has performed with 0% proficiency since then.

-According to the 2017-2018 data, the first year ESSA data became available, Somerset Preparatory Academy Charter School at North Lauderdale was identified as an ESSA Category TS&I (Targeted Support and Improvement) School for students with disabilities as per the Division of Accountability, Research and Measurement report.
-For 2018-2019, Somerset Preparatory Academy Charter School at North Lauderdale was not identified as a school in need of support under ESSA.
-In analyzing the data for the mentioned subgroup, SWD students performed with 77% achievement in middle school social science which caused the federal percent of points index to surpass the 41% threshold.
+According to the 2017-2018 data, the first year ESSA data became available, Somerset Preparatory Academy North Lauderdale was identified as an ESSA Category TS&I (Targeted Support and Improvement) School for students with disabilities and Hispanic students as per the Division of Accountability, Research and Measurement report.
+For 2018-2019, Somerset Preparatory Academy Charter High School at North Lauderdale was identified an ESSA Category TS&I as well but with regard to the ELL population.
+In analyzing the data for the mentioned subgroups, SWD students performed dropped in ELA proficiency during the 2018-2019 school year, however they increased in Mathematics proficiency, mathematics learning gains, science and social studies achievement.
+These accomplishments helped the subgroup exceed the 41% required in the index.
+No SWDs were reported in the ESSA report by subgroup for MSID 5006.
+When analyzing the data for the ELL students, however, a drop in ELA proficiency and ELA learning gains, as well as Mathematics achievement, put the subgroup at a deficit too large to overcome by then increase in Mathematics learning gains, science achievement and social studies achievement.
+The subgroup did not achieve sufficient points to surpass the 41% threshold.

-To address the identified deficiencies, we trained our staff on ESE and ESOL strategies and require the staff to also attend PDs provided by Broward County.
+To address the identified deficiencies, we have trained our staff on ESE and ESOL strategies and require the staff to also attend PDs provided by Broward County.
 The new ESE/ELL specialist has provided much support for our faculty and revamped the intervention system within her department.
 Services are provided to directly supplement the core instruction taking place in the classroom using the respective grade level instructional focus calendars and lesson plans.
 We have integrated home language support for all the students in the classrooms for the major languages in our school which are Spanish and Haitian Creole.
 We will continue providing this support going forward into the new contract term.